-3. Students thrive socially, emotionally and academically
+C. Students thrive socially, emotionally and academically:

-MCMS will emphasize social-emotional learning and development at this crucial early adolescent stage in their lives to help establish a foundation for life-long wellness, skills and wellness that will help them weather setbacks and challenges as they grow and mature.
+Mayacamas will emphasize social-emotional learning and development at this crucial early adolescent stage in their lives to help establish a foundation for life-long wellness, skills and wellness that will help them weather setbacks and challenges as they grow and mature.
 PBIS and restorative practices in our MTSS program will be consistently utilized across the school.

-4. Students benefit from real-world experiences
+D. Students benefit from real-world experiences:

 Our NTN-guided PBL strategies will align student learning both to state content standards and "real world" problems and projects that not only help students engage in their learning and find "meaning" in what they are doing, while also preparing them for college and careers.
-The unique and exciting PUC "residency" is a real-world experience that will set the sights of our students on the possibilities of college and professional careers.
+The unique and exciting Mayacamas College & Career Explorers Program is a real-world opportunity that will set the sights of our students on the possibilities of college and professional careers.

-MCMS WILL MEET THE SPECIFIC EDUCATION INTERESTS, BACKGROUNDS AND CHALLENGES OF STUDENTS IN NAPA COUNTY
+V. MAYACAMAS WILL MEET THE SPECIFIC EDUCATION INTERESTS, BACKGROUNDS AND CHALLENGES OF STUDENTS IN NAPA COUNTY

-Beyond the demographic characteristics of the target communities in Napa Valley that are detailed above, and the demographics and performance of the existing traditional public schools in the target districts, the specific educational interests, backgrounds or challenges of students in the community are well-known to MCMS' founders.
-Based on our years of experience living, working and teaching in this community, we are confident that MCMS will offer families in Napa Valley an option for their students to attend a high-performing public middle school that is carefully designed to meet their needs.
+Beyond the demographic characteristics of the target communities in Napa Valley that are detailed above, and the demographics and performance of the existing traditional public schools in the target districts, the specific educational interests, backgrounds, or challenges of students in the community are well-known to Mayacamas' founders.
+Based on our years of experience living, working, and teaching in this community, we are confident that Mayacamas will offer families in Napa Valley an option for their students to attend a high-performing public middle school that is carefully designed to meet their needs.

 We know many of our students experience stressors outside of school due to their experiences with poverty, including strains on the family such as housing, immigration status, and food instability.
-Lack of appropriate access to health care and other supports, drug and alcohol abuse, teen pregnancy, gang involvement and other factors contribute further to childhood trauma, as children witness and experience violence and these other challenges in their neighborhood and even their own homes.
+Lack of appropriate access to health care and other supports, drug and alcohol abuse, teen pregnancy, gang involvement, and other factors contribute further to childhood trauma, as children witness and experience violence and these other challenges in their neighborhood and even their own homes.
+In addition, Napa County students have also faced years of evacuations due to wildfires, displacement due to earthquakes, and other natural disasters that have created high anxiety levels for children in our community.

 The impact of these traumatic events on a child's ability to learn and develop is a common challenge and impediment to accessing opportunity for students.
-National data indicates that one in four children experience a traumatic event in their lifetime that can affect learning and development.37 Research indicates that even one traumatic event influences the brain enough to alter development, such as increasing symptoms of depression, irritability, aggressive behaviors, and anxiety while decreasing attention/focus, short- and long-term memory, communication and language skills.38
+National data indicates that one in four children experience a traumatic event in their lifetime that can affect learning and development.37 Research indicates that even one traumatic event influences the brain enough to alter development, such as increasing symptoms of depression, irritability, aggressive behaviors, and anxiety while decreasing attention/focus, short- and long-term memory, communication, and language skills.38